cunhapaulo/marpstyle/README.md

 - All the themes here presented are destinated to be used with the [Marpit: Markdown slide deck framework](https://marpit.marp.app/markdown).
 In order to install Marp in your VS Code, take a look at [Marp for VS Code](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode).

-### if you find the styles useful, please include the credits in your presentations!
+### if you find my styles and Marp useful, please include the credits in your presentations!

 # **New Feature**: List Items Highlight (18.03.2024)